cloudutsukpilot/sakharams.github.io/_posts/devops/git/github/2021-01-01-github-ssh-authentication.md

     ```

 2. Remove the existing remote origin whcih contains the https configuration:

     ```bash
     git remote rm origin
     ```

 3. Add the new remote origin wiht the new ssh configuration:

     ```bash
     git remote add origin git@github.com:<prfilename>/<reponame>.github.git
     ```

 4. Confirm if the git has changed to new ssh conighration:

     ```bash
     $ git remove -v
     origin  git@github.com:<profilename>/<reponame>.github.io.git (fetch)
     origin  git@github.com:<profilename>/<reponame>.github.io.git (push)
     ```

+**Note:**  If you are using GitHub enterprise, you might have to authorize the newly added SSH key in the GitHub portal for the respective organizations in your enterprise.